skx/org-diary/README.md

 The idea is that you load `Diary.org` and automatically receive a couple of common features:

+* The ability to insert a new per-day templated entry.
+  * We assume you have some standard activities/actions you wish to complete every day.
-* The ability to jump to today's entry
+* The ability to jump to today's entry.
   * Which is nothing more than a heading with today's date.
-* The ability to insert a templated entry.
-  * The idea being you have a standard template for each entry.

 When exported any subsections that are empty are automatically removed.

 ## Installation / Usage